mlk/InstanceLock/README.md

         System.exist(-1);
     }

-If you want the second application to send data to the running application:
+If you want the second application to send data to the running application create an [`ApplicationStartupListener`](https://github.com/mlk/InstanceLock/blob/master/src/main/java/com/github/mlk/instancelock/ApplicationStartupListener.java) and pass it into the constructor of the InstanceLock. `applicationStartup(String)` will be called when a second instance of the application is started.

     InstanceLock lock = new InstanceLock("application_name",
         new ApplicationStartupListener() {